Umuzi-org/ACN-syllabus/content/tech-big-picture/how-web-applications-work/part-1/_index.md

   hard:
   - tech-big-picture/how-the-internet-works
 ready: true
-title: Anatomy of a web app - part 1 - Requests and responses
+title: Anatomy of a web app - part 1 - Requests and Responses
 ---

-In this series of topics we'll be talking through all the moving parts that make a web application work.
+In this series of topics, we'll be talking through all the moving parts that make a web application work.
 We'll start off very simple and add layers of complexity over time so you can see the purpose of every piece of the puzzle.

 ## Before we begin...

-Before we begin, it's worth noting that this is a oversimplification of how web apps work.
+Before we begin, it's worth noting that this is an oversimplification of how web apps work.
 We're keeping it simple so that we can teach specific lessons about how web applications work.

 Take a look at [this](https://en.wikipedia.org/wiki/Lie-to-children).

 ## Once upon a time...

 Here is the scenario.
 You need a toaster so you decide to order one online.
-You open up your web browser (Chrome, Firefox, Safari or whatever you use) and you navigate to your favorite online retailer's store to begin your search.
+You open up your web browser (Chrome, Firefox, Safari or whatever you use) and you navigate to your favourite online retailer's store to begin your search.

 You might end up looking at something a bit like this:

 ![](takealot_home.png)

-What you are looking at there is a screenshot of a web browser that is looking at the Takealot home page.
-Takealot is South Africa's everything store.
+What you are looking at here is a screenshot of a web browser that is looking at the Takealot home page.
+Takealot is South Africa's Everything store.

 ## The URL